rumstead/kubectl-safe/README.md

 # kubectl-safe
-A kubectl plugin to prevent yourself from shooting about yourself in the foot
+A kubectl plugin to prevent shooting yourself in the foot with edit commands

 ## Usage
 KUBECTL_SAFE_COMMANDS csv env or new line file